SonicGalaxy/NAMCS-Project-general/README.md

  - MSA: Time series for children (under 18), by MSA (urban OR rural), from 1993 to 2016
  - Age check for extension: checking distribution of ages for each of the 4 types of physicians from 2012 to 2016, to check if we can use age as a proxy variable to classify physicians in the 2018 and 2019 data sets
  - Visit records summary: Descriptive summary of number of nonsurgical visits to physicians in NAMCS data from 1993 to 2019, for children (under 18) and infant (under 1)
- - Binary response models: Linear probablity, logit and probit models using pooled data from 1997 to 2016 NAMCS. probability of visit to pediatrician ~ race + ethnicity + payment type + MSA + year dummy variables.
+ - Binary response models: Linear probability, logit and probit models using pooled data from 1997 to 2016 NAMCS. probability of visit to pediatrician ~ race + ethnicity + payment type + MSA + year dummy variables.
 Output tables in RMarkdown file.